ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 - Intel graphics: `/sys/class/backlight/intel_backlight`
 - ATI/AMD/Nvidia graphics: `/sys/class/backlight/acpi_video0`

-I'll assume `/sys/class/backlight/intel_backlight` in this guide.
-The directory you have inside `/sys/class/backlight` might be different (and you might have two directoriy if you have dual graphics).
-Whenever, I write `intel_backlight` in this guide, change it to your case (e.g. `acpi_video0`) as needed.
+I'll use `/sys/class/backlight/intel_backlight` in this guide, but adjust this to `/sys/class/backlight/acpi_video0` (or perhaps something else) if that's what you have inside `/sys/class/backlight`.

 The backlight directory contains the files used to control your backlight.
 Here's a look inside mine: